-There is a direct local bus to Bir Tibetan Colony from Mcleod/Dharamsala at around 1-2pm every day, operated by Anurag Travels (3-4 hours).
-It returns from Bir to Mcleod at 7:30am.
+There is also a direct local bus to Upper Bir from Dharamsala at around 1-2pm every day, operated by Anurag Travels (3-4 hours).
+It returns from Bir Colony to Dharamsala at 7:45am.
 Please confirm the times at the bus stand because this information is subject to change.
 Otherwise, change at Palampur and/or Baijnath.
-From Baijnath there are frequent local buses to Bir Indian village - they will drop you at Chowgan crossroads, from where it is a 1km walk to Bir Tibetan Colony.
+From Baijnath there are frequent local buses to Upper Bir - they will drop you at Chowgan crossroads, from where it is a 1km walk to Bir Colony, where Deer Park is located.
 Local buses bound for Jogindernagar or Mandi/Kullu can also drop you at Bir Road junction, from where you can get a taxi (Rs.100).

 FROM ELSEWHERE IN INDIA